 Everyone was stuffed at this point but we made the extra effort to force down more food and keep the conversation flowing

 The air was brisk and the night was clear allowing us a perfect view overlooking the lights of the harbour where we were free to snap some photographs as we waited for the food to arrive to our outdoor picnic.

 After we finished our meal, it was on to yet another meeting point.
 Dave took the wheel this time and the fun began as our guides led us through the suburban streets of the city.
 We circled roundabouts waiving at each other with delight and went through tunnels obnoxiously honking our horns at one another.

 Driving City Tours in Barcelona

 Our final stop took us to a trendy downtown bar where we joined the already happening party with champaign and dessert awaiting our arrival.
 Having parked our cars safely back in the lot, we were free to enjoy more than a glass or two of the bubbly goodness.

-If you do one city tour while visiting Barcelona, I highly recommend this one.
-It’s unique and fun and hey, how often do you get to drive a classic car anywhere let alone downtown Barcelona.
+If you do one of the most exhilarating city tours in Barcelona, I highly recommend this one.
+It's unique and fun and hey, how often do you get to drive a classic car anywhere let alone downtown Barcelona.
 Once of the coolest cities on earth.

 For more information on booking your own city tour check out Pumm Barcelona, they organize Urban City Adventures in Barcelona.